-Keith Lamirande is the associate director for administration and executive officer of the National Center for Advancing Translational Sciences (NCATS) of the National Institutes of Health (NIH).
+Keith Lamirande is the associate director for administration and executive officer in NCATS' Office of Administrative Management.
 As the executive officer, he provides leadership and direction for a wide array of the Center’s administrative management activities, including financial management, general administration, information technology, management analysis and ethics.

 Lamirande’s career at NIH spans more than 25 years, starting in the laboratory and progressing through a number of administrative disciplines.
 He began his NIH career in 1990 as a biologist with the Veterinary Resources Program of the NIH’s former National Center for Research Resources, working in veterinary pathology.
 Prior to joining NCATS, Lamirande spent 14 years at the National Institute on Alcohol Abuse and Alcoholism, where he served in various roles, most notably as the executive officer and the deputy ethics counselor.